Going to Paris for just for one day might seem like a stretch, but it’s actually a quick journey, and well worth the early start.

 What to do in just one day

 Start with the Basilica of the Sacré-Cœur in Montmatre (see neighbourhood guide below).
 The highest point in Paris, you can see the beautiful city spread out in front of you.

-Head back down the hill and jump on the Metro down to the L’Arc de Triomphe and see the famous Avenue des Champs Élysées stretching out before you.
+Head back down the hill and jump on the Metro down to the L’Arc de Triomphe and see the famous Avenue des Champs Élysées stretching out.